Regional sports network: History

 The first regional sports network is considered to be the Madison Square Garden Network.
 An early unnamed version of that network started broadcasting Knicks and Rangers to a small number of subscribers in Manhattan in May 1969.
 By the late 1970s another version of this network would launch and be made available to other cable systems in the metropolitan area and it would finally receive the name Madison Square Garden Television in 1980.
 Another early network considered by many to be an RSN is Philadelphia's PRISM which launched in 1976 offering coverage of three of the city's major sports teams and movies.

 In 1976, Cablevision launched a new service providing coverage of Long Island sports (originally called Cablevision Sports 3).
 This channel would be renamed SportsChannel New York in 1979 and became the first channel to resemble a modern regional sports network.
 Other SportsChannels were launched in different cities and in 1988, they were formally organized into a group that shared programming and national TV rights.

+During the 1990s, some teams experimented with pay-per-view or premium television broadcasts of games, which were generally unpopular.
+The Portland Trail Blazers ran BlazerVision, which charged a fee for every game, and which blacked out NBA on TNT coverage of Trail Blazer playoff games for fans within 40 mi of Portland.
+The Chicago Blackhawks broadcast games exclusively on Hawkvision between 1992 and 1995.

+As sports fans began to prefer watching their favorite teams on television rather than in person, RSNs became a very important source of revenue for professional teams and collegiate conferences.
+By 2011, regional sports networks were integral to the financial health of many U.S. sports ventures.
+Teams in smaller media markets were often disadvantaged by their reliance on RSNs, whereas teams in larger markets could negotiate more lucrative media rights deals.

+Impact of cord-cutting, shifts to free-to-air and OTT

+In the 21st century, the rise of cord-cutting has led to decreasing cable and satellite television subscriber numbers in the U.S., which in turn has reduced the revenue that RSNs receive from television provider subscriber fees and advertising.
+These have resulted in an increasing erosion to the RSN market, and attempts to launch over-the-top (OTT) services at RSNs.
+These services require broadcasters to obtain in-market streaming rights to teams, and have a high cost due to RSNs usually being subsidized by subscribers that are not interested in sports.
+Major League Soccer, which previously broadcast most of its matches regionally on RSNs, switched to a centralized media rights model in the 2023 season; all match telecasts are now produced in-house and carried internationally on the MLS Season Pass subscription service under a ten-year digital rights agreement with Apple Inc..
+In March 2023, Bally Sports parent company Diamond Sports Group filed for chapter 11 bankruptcy protection, while Warner Bros.
+Discovery Sports (WBD) announced its intent to exit the regional sports market by divesting its AT&T SportsNet channels.